-The Academia Industry Meeting organised by the Chemistry and Chemical Engineering Department was organised on the topic of 'The Good of Science', by Prof. Robert Stoner who reflected on the importance of scientists as citizens in contemporary society, and the part universities can play in ensuring that graduates are prepared to participate in creating global prosperity and peace.
+The Sixth Abdus Salam Memorial Lecture was organised on the topic of 'The Good of Science', by Prof. Robert Stoner who reflected on the importance of scientists as citizens in contemporary society, and the part universities can play in ensuring that graduates are prepared to participate in creating global prosperity and peace.
 The lecture was held on January 28, 2020.